serverless/dashboard/docs/using/index.md

 <!--
-title: Overview
+title: Getting Started
-menuText: Overview
+menuText: Getting Started
 description:
 menuOrder: 1
 -->

-# Serverless Console
+# Getting Started

-Serveless Console is the next generation monitoring tool for Teams building with Serverless architectures.
+Welcome to Serveless Console.
+The next generation monitoring tool for Teams building with Serverless architectures.

-## Getting Started

 The easiest way to get started with Serverless Console is using the latest version of Serverless Framework (v3.7.5+ required).

 **Upgrade or Install Serverless Framework**